AlGepe/OmniCalcs/SEO/ChristmasTree/New_Christmas.md

 So whether you are in love with LED Christmas tree lights or you swear by Christmas tree ribbons, we have you covered.
 The calculator will provide you with a result, no matter what type of decoration you want to use.
 As long as you are wrapping the Christmas lights/ribbons in the conical helix shape we have discussed above, you will be fine and our calculations will give you useful results.

 Just remember: all Christmas decorations are equal and have their places, you should not judge people for choosing one over the other, just respect.
-Tolerance is the key to a good healthy relationship so if you see someone using Christmas tree ribbons instead of LED lights, just tell them that they are not alone XXXXXXXXXXXXXXyou love them anyway and that you will help them XXXXXXXXXXXXXXXXXXXXXXXX
+Tolerance is the key to a good healthy relationship so if you see someone using Christmas tree ribbons instead of LED lights, just tell them that they are not alone, that you love them anyway and that you will help them get their life back together ;)